kiltandcode/kiltandcode.com/_posts/2021-04-13-creating-a-web-api-using-only-the-net-cli-and-visual-studio-code.md

 ## Create a New Web API Project

-With scaffolding being built into the .NET CLI, we can use one command to create a Web API with an auto-generated controller, *'Startup.cs'* file and all of the necessary dependencies added as references.
+With scaffolding being built into the .NET CLI, we can use one command to create a web API with an auto-generated controller, **'Startup.cs'** file and all of the necessary dependencies added as references.

-Let's use the following command to create a new Web API with scaffolding:
+Let's use the following command to create a new web API with scaffolding:

 ```terminal
 dotnet new webapi -n DiceRoller.WebApi